freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) It will always be in the back of all the other elements on the page
+It will be on top of all the other elements on the page

 ---

-(B) It will disappear from view.
+It will disappear from view.

 ---

-(C) It will stack on top of all other elements
+It will stack on top of all other elements

 #### --answer--

-(A) It will always be in the back of all the other elements on the page
+It will always be in the back of all the other elements on the page

 ### --question--